VanAurum/coding-test/README.md

 00:01-00:04, 00:08-00:10
 ```

 If the time range does not include a dash "-", or colons are missing, you will be asked to re-enter input.
+There are no limits on the number of times you can have in a list.